OS-Kairos: Adaptive Interaction for MLLM-Powered GUI Agents: Experiments

-\textbf{Confidence Scoring: Effective interaction.} In Figure~\ref{IP}, \textit{OS-Kairos} shows accurate confidence evaluation (\textit{HSR}).
-Thus, It does not interfere with the autonomous steps (\textit{AP}), as seen in complex scenarios (96.44\%) and MetaGUI (93.18\%).
-Notably, \textit{OS-Kairos} achieves over 70\% precision in all human intervention steps, highlighting its effective interaction.
-With high-quality sampling, we consider \textit{OS-Kairos}'s precision can be improved further (e.g., AITZ).
-Additionally, the ablation study of the critic model shows that $\mathtt{GPT}$-$\mathtt{4o}$ is the optimal choice (see Appendix~\ref{critic models}).
+\textbf{Confidence Scoring: Effective interaction.} In Figure~\ref{IP}, OS-Kairos shows accurate confidence evaluation (HSR).
+Thus, it does not interfere with the autonomous steps (AP), as seen in complex scenarios (96.44\%) and Meta-GUI (93.18\%).
+Notably, OS-Kairos achieves over 70\% precision in all human intervention steps.
+With high-quality sampling, we consider that OS-Kairos's precision can be improved further (e.g., AITZ).